kelloggm/cs-490-website/ip2.md

 ### Installation notes

 **Configuring Jest and VSCode**: If you would like to use the built-in Jest test runner for VSCode (where it shows the tests and their status in the sidebar), the easiest way to accomplish this for this project is to open *just* the "frontend" directory or just the "townService" directory in VSCode - not the top-level "ip2-handout" directory.
-If you have a quick-fix to make it work with the whole project at once, please feel free to share on Piazza and we will incorportate that here.
+If you have a quick-fix to make it work with the whole project at once, please feel free to share on CampusWire and we will incorportate that here.

 **NPM install failures**: The libraries used for React require some native binaries to be installed -- code written and compiled for your computer (not JavaScript).
 If you run into issues with `npm install` not succeeding, please try installing the following libraries using either [Homebrew (if on Mac)](https://brew.sh), apt-get, or your favorite other package manager: `pixman`, `cairo`, `pkgconfig` and `pango`.
 For example, run `brew install pixman cairo pkgconfig pango`.
 If you are on a newer Mac with an M1 or M2 chip, you may need to use `arch -arm64 brew install pixman cairo pango`.
 On Windows: Students have reported seeing the failure `error /bin/bash: node: command not found` upon `npm install` in the `frontend` directory.
 If you encounter this error, please try to delete the `node_modules` directory and re-run `npm install` in the `frontend` directory from a bash shell instead of a windows command prompt.